correial/correial.github.io/content/Fast Robots/Lab 10/index.md

 ### Update Step

 Finally, the `update_step()` function loops through the current state grid, calls the `sensor_model()` to obtain sensor likelihoods, and updates the belief accordingly.
-The updated belief is then normalized to ensure it sums to 1, providing the robot's estimated position within the discretized environment.
+The updated belief is then normalized to ensure it sums to 1.

 The below equation expresses how to calculate the total likelihood of a full set of sensor measurements *zₜ* given a robot’s pose *xₜ* and map *m*.